Newborn Sleep Tips

 Congratulations on the birth of your baby, this is such an exciting time!
 Remember to be patient, give yourself grace and try to remember that this phase is short!
 Try not to compare yourself to other moms or your baby to other babies.
 Each child is different and is born with different needs and sleep patterns, and that is perfectly fine!

 Ready to work with an expert to get your baby on a solid schedule?
 Want to get your newborn, infant, toddler or school-age child sleeping an extra hour?
 Perhaps the goal is your child sleeping the entire night?

-Head over to Sleep Shore to select the sleep package that suits you and your family.
+Head over to Sleep Shore to checkout my newborn course that will give you the confidence and tools to handle newborn sleep!
 Be sure to subscribe to our emails so you are getting sleep tips delivered straight to your inbox!

 Follow us here: